gauteh/lieer/README.md

 run the conflicts should be resolved, overwriting the local changes with the remote changes.
 You can force the local changes to overwrite the remote changes by using `push -f`.

+## using your own API key

+gmailieer ships with an API key that is shared openly, this key shares API quota, but [cannot be used to access data](https://github.com/gauteh/gmailieer/pull/9) unless access is gained to your private `access_token` or `refresh_token`.

+You can get an [api key](https://console.developers.google.com/flows/enableapi?apiid=gmail) for a CLI application to use for yourself.
+Store the `client_secret.json` file somewhere safe and specify it to `gmi auth -c`.
+You can do this on a repository that is already initialized.